joemoose/dungeoneers.d20/docs/appendix-c.md

 !!! note "Notes"

 	- If a mount has no rider, its maximum load is doubled.
-	- A mount bred and trained specifically for war or as a draft animal has a +2 load.
+	- A mount bred and trained specifically for war has a +2 load.

 ## Traveling